Alumni-Network-App/alumni-network-client/README.md

 many times and in many different locations since the programme first began.
 Both Experis and Noroff have experienced difficulty in maintaining contact with past candidates to notify them of social events and gather data for quality assurance purposes.
 With that in mind, This application is developed to facilitate this kind of communication.

+## Backend
+The repository for the backend [can be found here](https://github.com/Alumni-Network-App/Alumni-network-backend2)

 ## Most recent deployment
 This project can be reached here [Alumni-network](https://alumni-network-deluxe.herokuapp.com/)